-- Did you notice any lights on in the cabin?
+- Did you open an exit?
+If so, which one?
+Did you experience difficulty operating or using the exit? - Did you notice any lights on in the cabin?
 Where? - Approximately how long did it take you to evacuate the aircraft?
 What is your estimate based on? - What did you see when you got out of the aircraft? - Did help arrive quickly?
 Describe the rescue efforts. - Did a rescuer assist you?
 How? - Did you sustain any injury?
 If yes, please describe your injury and, if known, its causes.